Nu2 Columbae

 Nu^{2} Columbae is a solitary star in the southern constellation of Columba.
 It can be seen with the naked eye, having an apparent visual magnitude of 5.31.
-With an annual parallax shift of 24.51 mas, it is estimated to lie about 133 light years from the Sun.
+With an annual parallax shift of 24.08 mas, it is estimated to lie at a distance of 135.4 ly from the Sun.
+The star is drifting further away with a line of sight velocity component of +39 km/s.

 This star has a stellar classification of F5 V, indicating that it is an F-type main sequence star that is generating energy through the thermonuclear fusion of hydrogen into helium in its core region.
-It has about 1.65 times the mass of the Sun and 1.6 times the Sun's radius.
+It has about 1.64 times the mass of the Sun and 2.8 times the Sun's radius.
 X-ray emission has been detected from this star, with an estimated luminosity of 1.6×10^29 erg/s.
-It is about 1.8 billion years old and is spinning with a projected rotational velocity of 27.2 km/s.
-The star is radiating about 10 times the solar luminosity from its outer atmosphere at an effective temperature of 6,473 K.
+It is about 1.9 billion years old and is spinning with a projected rotational velocity of 27.2 km/s.
+The star is radiating 10.8 times the luminosity of the Sun from its photosphere at an effective temperature of 6,276 K.